-US officials frustrated by lack of progress in investigation into Cuba sonic attacks
+US diplomats, families in Cuba targeted nearly 50 times by sonic attacks, says US official

 - US Embassy in Havana may be scaled back to limit number of people at risk

-Unlike in many other countries, in Cuba, US Embassy employees didn't have to worry much about terrorist attacks, kidnapping or even pretty crime.
+Unlike in many other countries, in Cuba, US Embassy employees didn't have to worry much about terrorist attacks, kidnapping or even petty crime.
 The Cuban government's tight control over the island made Havana one of the safest cities in the world.

 Diplomats -- especially those Cuba suspected of being spies -- might suffer harassment at the hands of the powerful state security apparatus, but there were established lines neither of the Cold War adversaries would cross.